Swampscott train wreck: Investigation

-The accident was investigated by the Boston and Maine Railroad, the Interstate Commerce Commission, and the Massachusetts Department of Public Utilities.
+The accident was investigated by the Boston and Maine Railroad, the Interstate Commerce Commission (ICC), and the Massachusetts Department of Public Utilities (DPU).
 It was the ICC's first investigation into a railroad accident since the 1953 Pennsylvania Railroad train wreck.
 The ICC and DPU chose to hold joint hearings into the accident.

-The Boston and Maine Railroad found the conductor of Train 2406 to blame for the accident.
+The Boston and Maine Railroad found the engineer of Train 2406 to blame for the accident.
 He had passed through two warning signals and passed a flagman from Train 214 prior to the accident.
 If he was unable to see these signals due to the storm, the operating rules of the railroad required him to stop the train.

 The Interstate Commerce Commission's investigation found no mechanical issues with the Buddliner and determined the train shouldn't have been traveling that fast.